 The 1832 Society

-Gettysburg College created the 1832 Society to honor the generosity of all our planned giving donors.
-Commemorating the year that the College was founded, the 1832 Society recognizes individuals who have named Gettysburg College as the beneficiary of a planned gift.
-More than 700 alumni, parents, and friends of all ages have active provisions in their long-term plans.
+The 1832 Society honors the generosity of donors who have named Gettysburg College in creative and thoughtful gift plans, including gifts through estates.
+Commemorating the year that the College was founded, the 1832 Society includes more than 700 alumni, parents, and friends of all ages with active provisions in their long-term plans.
 Hundreds more came before them, and gifts from their estates have supported needs across the College, providing everything from immediate support to perpetual endowed funds.

 Every day, Gettysburg College students are learning, growing, and giving back to the College community because of the generosity of those who have come before them.
 Gifts that qualify for 1832 Society recognition include gifts in wills, trusts, and retirement plans; gifts that provide income; and more.
 By participating in the 1832 Society, you join others in celebrating the lasting impact that planned gifts have on the College's long-term success.

 If you have included Gettysburg College in your plans but have not let us know, we hope you will share your intentions by completing this form or contacting us today.
 By joining the 1832 Society, you can help ensure that your wishes are fulfilled.
 The Society is a vital group of donors who are invited to campus for special events and the opportunity to meet students and hear their stories.

 If you have already shared your plans with us and want to be sure our records are accurate, we would love to hear from you.